AvaPrime/universal-playbook/CODE_REVIEW_REPORT.md

 ### ❌ Missing Best Practices

 1. **Code Quality Tools**
-   - No linting configuration (pylint, flake8, black)
+   - Python linting configuration for tools/ directory (pylint, flake8, black)
-   - Missing pre-commit hooks
+   - Pre-commit hooks are configured but could be enhanced
-   - No code formatting standards
+   - Code formatting standards exist for TypeScript/React but not for Python tools

 2. **Monitoring & Observability**
    - No logging configuration